jurgenfolz/Machine-Learning-Examples/Unsupervised Learning/Clustering/Agglomerative Clustering.md

 3\. **Sensitive to Noise and Outliers**: Can distort the clustering structure.
 4\. **Greedy Merges are Irreversible**: Early incorrect merges can't be undone.

-Agglomerative clustering is a powerful tool for analyzing hierarchical relationships in data and is especially useful in biology, document clustering, and taxonomy construction.